Better Place Bradford

 On 15 November 2024, Holding Time and Better Place Bradford unveiled the Holding Time Chair at a launch event in Bowling Park during Baby Week Bradford.

-Mum of twins aged 3, Ahwasia, found it quite daunting getting out and about with her twins, but thanks to the organised activities set up by Better Place, she decided to give it a go and never looked back!
+Mum of three-year-old twins, Ahwasia, found it quite daunting getting out and about, but thanks to the organised activities set up by Better Place, she decided to give it a go and never looked back!

 We spent five minutes with Haleema Khathoon, Senior Community Engagement Lead for our Better Place project, who chatted to us all about the outdoor activities that they run for expectant parents and families with 0-3s.